Welcome to Tambani

 “Of course you can!”
 The older women had first choice and to see the joy on their faces when they looked down at their laps was an absolute pleasure.
 To share something of their happiness they all, including the little ones, put on a pair of glasses for a group photo.
 Many quilters all over the world keep on sending spectacles which are much appreciated as they do get broken, eyesight deteriorates, new women join the group.

-The Girl Scout Troop 227 from Albuquerque sent a box with marvellous things.
-We opened it one winter’s day around the the cooking fire in Eni’s kitchen hut.
+The Girl Scout Troop 227 from Albuquerque sent a box which we opened one day around the the cooking fire in Eni’s kitchen hut.
 We are truly indebted for all the thoughtful and generous gifts.

 There is often a letter in the parcel, “I hope the embroiderers can use this…” Oh yes, all gifts are used and most welcome.
 Many times gifts arrived “just in time”.
 If only the generous givers could see the women sitting around a kitchen fire or in the shade of a baobab tree embroidering away.